nimbostratue/github-slideshow/_posts/0000-01-02-nimbostratue.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our nimbo stratue slide!"
 ---
-LOOOOOOOOOOOOOL heart
 By Nimbo STratue
 Use the left arrow to go back!